Sponsor MessageBecome a KQED sponsor

 Q. What is the difference between an administrative warrant and a judicial warrant?

-ICE and CBP officers generally both need an administrative warrant (signed by an ICE or CBP supervisor) in order to arrest a person.
+To arrest a person, ICE and CBP officers generally need an administrative warrant (signed by an ICE or CBP supervisor.)
 However, they can make an arrest without a warrant if they see a person illegally entering the country or they have “reason to believe” a person is here illegally and likely to escape before they can get a warrant.

-That said, even if an ICE agent proceeds with arresting you, you still have constitutional protections, including the right to remain silent so you don’t say something that could incriminate you.
+That said, even if an immigration officer proceeds with arresting you, you still have constitutional protections, including the right to remain silent so you don’t say something that could incriminate you.
 Immigration officers cannot detain you without “reasonable suspicion” of a crime, and they cannot search you or your belongings without “probable cause” — unless you give your consent.

 Q. What if I’m at work and immigration officers approach me and my colleagues?